 Eggless Caesar dressing: Replace the egg and the olive oil with ½ cup mayonnaise (120g) and double the amount of grated parmesan cheese.
 If you're using a ready-made mayo, choose one that is made with avocado oil or olive oil.

-Optional flavour add-ins: Dijon mustard, a teaspoon worcestershire sauce or coconut aminos.
+Optional add-ins: Dijon mustard, a teaspoon worcestershire sauce or coconut aminos.

-Naturally, keto Caesar salad dressing is delicious with any green salad - not just romaine lettuce (just don't forget the keto croutons).
-However, here are a few more ideas:
+Naturally, keto Caesar salad dressing is delicious with any green salad - not just romaine lettuce.
+Here are a few more ideas: